heyyy-sebastian/switch-n-play/readme.md

 ##To-Do
 ###Global Changes
-- Implement mobile breakpoints across all pages
+- Implement mobile breakpoints across all pages //Friday 28 Oct
-- Implement more robust CSS browser resets
+- [DONE] Implement more robust CSS browser resets -- this actually wasn't necessary because the necessary resets are in the global settings in custom.css
 - Make sure all a tags are updated and point to the right page
 - See if there's a way to make the dropdown menu less shakey?
 - [DONE] Obsessively comment all of my code so Mary & Meke know what stuff does